alla0810/javascriptQuiz/README.md

 * WHEN I answer a question, THEN I am presented with another question

 * WHEN I answer a question incorrectly, THEN time is subtracted from the clock
-  ➨ How much subtraction?
-Decided as (-10 seconds) by the author
+  ➨ How much subtraction? (-10 seconds) from the start page

 * When the user answer correctly, THEN time is added by (+10 seconds) ➨ Added by the author.